 Jurisdiction and Responsibility: The President, Vice Presidents, department chairs, directors, administrative managers and supervisors shall be responsible for assuring compliance with this policy.
 The Otterbein Police Department and the Office of Human Resources are jointly responsible for the administration of the policy.

-Sexual Misconduct
+Sexual Misconduct Policy

-Otterbein University does not discriminate on the basis of sex in its education programs or activities.
-The University has designated the following person to address any questions you may have about sexual misconduct and Title IX: Scott Fitzgerald sfitzgerald@otterbein.edu
+The University has designated the following persons to address any questions you may have about sexual misconduct and Title IX:

+Scott Fitzgerald